 Having one common language during this week also makes it possible to just walk past a

-group of women, hear a few words that sound interesting and join in.
+group of people, hear a few words that sound interesting and join in.

 The camp does not usually offer sign language or other language interpretation.
 We try to